nodejs/node/doc/api/cli.md

 added: REPLACEME
 -->

+> Stability: 1 - Experimental

-Use this flag to generate a blob that can be injected in to the Node.js binary to produce a [single executable application][].
+Use this flag to generate a blob that can be injected into the Node.js binary to produce a [single executable application][].
 See the documentation about [this configuration][`--experimental-sea-config`] for details.